mergestat/docs/blog/2023-02-18-identifiying-open-source-risk-part-1/index.md

 The key point is that once you can easily query or find the file types you want, running frequent analysis is easier and more repeatable.

-### Show me *who* typically maintains 3rd party dependencies across codebases?
+### Show me *who* typically maintains 3rd party dependencies across codebases

 It’s one thing to know where vulnerabilities are, it’s another thing entirely to find the right people and process to mitigate these vulnerabilities with patches or upgrades.
-The last person to modify to file is probably a good person to help investigate and fix an issue.
+The last person to modify a file is probably a good person to help investigate and fix an issue.
 An additional query here that’s very valuable to me, is one that shows **who are the most frequent committers to dependency manifest files in recent history**?

 ```sql
 -- show authors with most (non-merge) commits that change package.json files in the last year